Dr Sangeet Bhullar, Executive Director, WISE KIDS

 In her role at WISE KIDS, Sangeet has developed and delivering training programmes, written guidance, advised organisations and spoken at conferences internationally on the topics of Digital Literacy in Education, Digital Citizenship, Digital Participation and Online Safety.

 Her work includes leading a large scale research project called Generation 2000 (which was co-funded by WISE KIDS, the Children’s Commissioner for Wales, Logicalis and S4C) on the Digital Media Habits and Digital Literacy of Year 9 pupils across Wales; working with the Ministry of Education in Singapore to review and update their secondary school Cyber Wellness curriculum.
 Other recent work include film clips for the BBC WebWise site, advising parents and children on safety issues on new media platforms.
 Sangeet believes strongly in the need for proactive programmes to help young people and professionals develop the digital literacies needed to be effective contributors and participants in the knowledge economy.
-Sangeet is a board member of WikimediaUK, member of the Welsh Government Digital Inclusion Management Board, and director of Compassionate Mental Health.
+Sangeet is a board member of WikimediaUK, and a member of the Welsh Government Digital Inclusion Management Board.
 She is married to a Welshman, and has three children.
 Prior to June 2002, Sangeet and her family lived and worked for nearly ten years in Singapore.
 She tweets as @sangeet.

 Gwenan Griffith, Animation and Graphics Creator

-Gwenan Griffith is the magician who constructs the WISE KIDS Video Animations.
-She gained her Digital Leader Award (with Digital and People) in October 2013.
+Gwenan Griffith is the magician who constructs the WISE KIDS Video Animations and graphics.